duganchen/attractplus_appimage/README.md

 # Attract Plus AppImage Build

-Builds [AttractPlus](https://github.com/oomek/attractplus/) into an AppImage.
+Builds [Attract-Mode Plus](https://github.com/oomek/attractplus/) into an AppImage.
 Use case is to run Attract Mode on a Steam Deck and use it to launch MAME, which is installed as a FlatPak.

 ## Building